nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Removes one or more attendees from an existing event in NUScheduler.

-Format: `event -dp EVENT_INDEX pr/ATTENDEE_INDEX...`
+Format: `event -dp EVENT_INDEX pr/ATTENDEE_INDEX…​`

 * Removes attendees at the specified `ATTENDEE_INDEX`.
 This index refers to the index number shown in the displayed attendee list of the event.
-The index **must be a positive integer** 1, 2, 3, ...
+The index **must be a positive integer less than 10000** e.g. 1, 2, 3, …​, 9999
 * Attendees are removed from the event at the specified `EVENT_INDEX`.
 This index refers to the index number shown in the displayed event list.
 It follows the same constraints as `ATTENDEE_INDEX`.
 * At least one `ATTENDEE_INDEX` must be provided.